-- 3rd year Faculty of Information student will typically complete 5.0 full course equivalents of 300 level courses - Summer after the first year in the BI program, students will typically complete 1.0 full course equivalent of 400 level courses - 4th year Faculty of Information student will typically complete 5.0 full course equivalents of 400 level courses - The recommended course load for full-time students in good standing in each of the Fall and Winter term is no more than 2.5 credits.
+- 3rd year Faculty of Information students will typically complete 5.0 full course equivalents - During the summer after the first year in the BI program, students will typically complete 1.0 full course equivalents - 4th year Faculty of Information students will typically complete 5.0 full course equivalents - The recommended course load for full-time students in good standing in each of the Fall and Winter term is no more than 2.5 credits.
 The maximum course load in each term is 3.0 credits. - Students "On Academic Probation" may take no more than 2.5 credits in each of the Fall and Winter Sessions except as provided under "students restricted to a reduced course load" (see 5. below). - To calculate course loads, students should consult this Calendar together with the Timetable.
 The codes "Y1" or "H1" in a course code in the Calendar indicate the credit value. - In each of the Fall and Winter terms students who are in good standing may request to add additional courses beyond 6.0 credits through the Office of the Registrar and Student Services.
 In the Summer Session, students who are in good standing may request to add additional courses beyond 2.0 credits through the Office of the Registrar and Student Services.
 The Registrar, following Faculty guidelines, has the discretion to approve or deny such requests.
 Students will not receive special consideration of any kind on account of a course overload.
 Examination schedules may be affected by a course overload. - Students are not allowed course overload in any session until they have completed 4.0 credits in the Faculty